Ceahlăul Municipal Stadium

-Stadionul Ceahlăul is a multi-purpose stadium in Piatra Neamț, Romania.
+Ceahlăul Stadium is a multi-purpose stadium in Piatra Neamț, Romania.
 It is currently used mostly for football matches and is the home ground of Ceahlăul Piatra Neamţ.
 The stadium, as well as the local football club takes its name from the Ceahlău Massif, located in the region.
 The stadium holds 18,000 people, and after major rehabilitation works, received a Category 3 ranking.
 The 2008 Cupa României Final and the 2011 Supercupa României were held on this stadium.
-It is the 10th stadium in the country by capacity.
+It is the 11th stadium in the country by capacity.